Plum Cornmeal Cake

 What you do (Updated Version Dec 2021:

 1. Combine the raisins and cherries in a bowl and cover with the brandy or rum.
 Let it sit for 12 – 48 hours, stirring from time to time (Shortcut: just soak for an hour).
-Drain the brandy or rum, keeping it to add to the dough later.
+Drain the brandy or rum.
 Pat the fruit dry with paper towels and toss the fruit in 2 tablespoons of flour.

 2. Toast the almonds until very lightly browned.

-5. Add the milk mixture (make sure it’s just warm, not hot, or it will kill the yeast), vanilla and almond extracts and eggs to the yeast mixture and combine by beating with a fork.
-Mix in the reserved brandy or rum (there should be about 1/4 cup.
-If not, top it up to 1/4 cup).
+5. Add the milk mixture (make sure it’s just warm, not hot, or it will kill the yeast), vanilla and almond extracts and eggs to the yeast mixture.
+Combine by beating with a fork.
+Add 1/4 cup water.

-6. Add two cups of flour and use a wooden spoon to combine.
+6. Add two cups of flour to the bowl, and use a wooden spoon to combine.
 Cut the 1/2 cup butter into small pieces and work into the dough using a fork.

 7. When the butter has been evenly distributed, add one cup of flour and mix it in.
 Add about half a cup more flour, adding more until the dough forms into a workable ball (not too much flour to make it too stiff).